River delta: Formation

 There are many other lesser factors that could explain why the majority of river deltas form along passive margins rather than active margins.
 Along active margins, orogenic sequences cause tectonic activity to form over-steepened slopes, brecciated rocks, and volcanic activity resulting in delta formation to exist closer to the sediment source.
 When sediment does not travel far from the source, sediments that build up are coarser grained and more loosely consolidated, therefore making delta formation more difficult.
 Tectonic activity on active margins causes the formation of river deltas to form closer to the sediment source which may affect channel avulsion, delta lobe switching, and auto cyclicity.
 Active margin river deltas tend to be much smaller and less abundant but may transport similar amounts of sediment.
 However, the sediment is never piled up in thick sequences due to the sediment traveling and depositing in deep subduction trenches.

+At the mouth of a river, the change in flow conditions can cause the river to drop any sediment it is carrying.
+This sediment deposition can generate a variety of landforms, such as deltas, sand bars, spits, and tie channels.
+Landforms at the river mouth drastically alter the geomorphology and ecosystem.

 Types

 Deltas are typically classified according to the main control on deposition, which is a combination of river, wave, and tidal processes, depending on the strength of each.
 The other two factors that play a major role are landscape position and the grain size distribution of the source sediment entering the delta from the river.